amtakeuchi/human-pose-compare-modernized/README.md

 ## Troubleshooting
 - Make sure you are using Python 3.12 and have activated your virtual environment.
 - If you encounter MediaPipe or OpenCV errors, ensure your dependencies are up to date.
+- Use `--no-viz` flag to disable visualization if you don't need it.

 ## License
 MIT